 - Water

-- The easiest way to remove the gills is to take a firm grip around them.
+- Remove the gills from the head/heads and rinse your fish head and bones thoroughly.
+Wear gloves to make it less messy.
+The easiest way to remove the gills is to take a firm grip around them.
 Twist and pull your knuckle.
-Use scissors if needed.
+You can use a pair of sturdy scissors as help if necessary.

 Don't leave the gills in the fish since you get a bitter taste, and it makes a cloudy stock.